Philippines Football League: Champions

+Records

 Organization

-The Philippines Football League, along with the PFF Cup, is managed by Liga Futbol Inc.
+The Philippines Football League, along with the Copa Paulino Alcantara, is managed by the Pasig-based Liga Futbol Inc.

 Singapore-based Red Card Global, a sports marketing agency has exclusive commercial rights to the PFL.
 Each club had to pay a franchise fee to participate in the league.
 Reportedly in April 2017, the franchise fee was pegged at $500,000 by the PFF which can be paid by member clubs within a period of five years.

 The league is professional in nature, clubs are intended to have a share of the league's broadcast revenues and sponsorship.
 Each club is allowed to be assisted by the league in securing their own sponsors.

 The professional status of the league is recognized by the Games and Amusements Board, the regulatory body for professional sports in the Philippines.

 In October 2018, the Philippines Football Federation was awarded the League Development award by the Asian Football Confederation for its organization of the PFL.